Proven-Paradox/shaper-system/Handbook.md

 Effect: You become [Rooted](#root).
 You can end this effect by spending another Minor Action.
 Effects that would cause you to move must be a [Critical Hit](#critical-hit) to do so, which ends the Root effect on success.
 Description: Planting yourself firmly in position.
-This can be as simple as adopting a stance that breaks attempts to move you, or as complicated as deploying a custom weapon system that drills into the groun.
+This can be as simple as adopting a stance that breaks attempts to move you, or as complicated as deploying a custom weapon system that drills into the ground.

 #### Charge Up
 Auxiliary